nrkno/sofie-quantel-gateway/README.md

     /connect/:address

-The `:address` should consist of a DNS name or IP address and, optionally, a port number (defaults to 2096), where the CORBA Interoperable Object Reference (IOR) of the Quantel ISA is advertised.
+ISA systems are normally deployed in _master_ and _slave_ pairs.
+The `:address` should consist of a comma separated list of DNS names or IP addresses and, optionally, with port number (defaults to 2096), where the CORBA Interoperable Object Reference (IOR) of the Quantel ISA(s)  is/are advertised.
 For example:

-    /connect/isa.national.ztv.com:3737
+    /connect/isa-master.national.ztv.com:3737,isa-slave.national.ztv.com:3737

 A successful request produces a JSON response with the discovered IOR (`isaIOR`) and ISA endpoint address (`href`).
 Subsequently, the currently configured connection can be queried with a GET request to `/connect`.

 ### Topology of a Quantel system

-Paths are all of the form ...
+In general, paths are all of the form ...

     /:zoneID/server/:serverID/port/:portID
+    /:zoneID/clip/:clipID(/fragments)
+    /:zoneID/format/:formatID
+    /:zoneID/copy/:copyID

 In most cases and in the current implementation, `:zoneID` is the `default` local zone at the ISA that the gateway connects to.